MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sqldev-explore-and-visualize-the-data.md

     ![taxi trips with and without tips](media/rsql-devtut-tippedornot.jpg "taxi trips with and without tips")

-## Create a stored procedure to export multiple output formats
+## Create a stored procedure using Hist and export to multiple output formats

-Typically the data scientist will generate multiple data visualizations to get insights into the data from different perspectives.
-In this example, the stored procedure exports the binary data to popular formats such as .JPG, .PDF, and .PNG.
+Typically, data scientists generate multiple data visualizations to get insights into the data from different perspectives.
+In this example, the stored procedure uses the Hist function to create the histogram, exporting the binary data to popular formats such as .JPG, .PDF, and .PNG.

 1. Use the existing stored procedure, **PlotInOutputFiles**, to write histograms, scatterplots, and other R graphics to .JPG and .PDF format.
 The `RunSQL_SQL_Walkthrough.ps1` creates **PlotInOutputFiles** and adds it the database.
 Use right-click **Modify** to view the source.